 A person who has been convicted of a crime but given probation has been given an opportunity to lead a normal life by having the jail sentence deferred.
 As long as they remain compliant with the terms of the probation, they need not worry about having to serve their entire sentence in prison or in jail.

 There is a high chance of severe consequences for failing to meet the terms of probation, ultimately resulting in possibly having to serve out the rest of their sentence in prison.

 An accusation of probation violation requires immediate defense.
 You have rights whether you are innocent or guilty of probation violation, and they need to be defended by an experienced Minnesota criminal defense attorney.

 There are two types of probation violations that require a solid criminal defense attorney to see you through:

-- Technical Violation – this is an unintentional violation which occurs as a result of miscommunication or misunderstanding.
-Often this occurs when a person doesn’t understand instructions, a change in probation officers that causes check in procedures to be delayed, or the person on probation thinks their probation period has ended before it actually has.
+- Technical violation – This is an unintentional violation that occurs as a result of miscommunication or misunderstanding.
+Often this occurs when a person doesn’t understand instructions, a change in probation officers that causes check-in procedures to be delayed, or the person on probation thinks their probation period has ended before it actually has.